-PROPOSAL 3-AMENDMENT TO THE ANGIODYNAMICS, INC. 2004 STOCK AND INCENTIVE AWARD PLAN
+PROPOSAL 4-AMENDMENT TO THE ANGIODYNAMICS, INC. 2004 STOCK AND INCENTIVE AWARD PLAN

-We are asking our shareholders to approve an amendment of our 2004 Stock and Incentive Award Plan to increase the number of shares of our common stock authorized under the 2004 Plan by 1,000,000 shares to 5,750,000 shares.
-Our Board of Directors approved the amendment to the 2004 Plan on September 5, 2012, subject to shareholder approval at the Annual Meeting.
-Approval of the amendment to our 2004 Stock and Incentive Award Plan requires the affirmative vote of a majority of the votes cast at the Annual Meeting.
+We are asking our shareholders to approve an amendment to the AngioDynamics, Inc. 2004 Stock and Incentive Award Plan (the "2004 Plan") to increase the number of shares of our common stock authorized under the 2004 Plan from 5,750,000 shares to 6,750,000 shares, an increase of 1,000,000 shares.
+Our Board of Directors approved the amendment to the 2004 Plan on August 28, 2014, subject to shareholder approval at the Annual Meeting.
+Approval of the amendment to the 2004 Plan requires the affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote at the Annual Meeting.

 The use of equity compensation has historically been a significant part of our overall compensation philosophy at AngioDynamics, and is a practice that we plan to continue.
 The 2004 Plan serves as an important part of this practice, and is a critical part of the compensation package that we offer our personnel.
 We believe that the use of stock options, restricted stock units, performance share awards and other equity-based incentives are critical for us to attract and retain the most qualified personnel and to respond to relevant changes in equity compensation practices.
-In addition, awards under the 2004 Plan provide our employees an opportunity to acquire or increase their ownership stake in us, and we believe this alignment with our shareholders' interests creates a strong incentive to work hard for our growth and success.
+In addition, awards under the 2004 Plan provide our employees an opportunity to acquire or increase their ownership stake in the Company, and we believe this alignment with our shareholders' interests creates a strong incentive to work hard for our growth and success.